-The best graphics cards aren't necessarily the ones that demand the biggest price tags.
-It's like wine: it's a general trend that quality follows bigger cost, but not always the case.
-However, sometimes some careful planning, distribution of your budget and forward thinking means that the best CPU for gaming for you might not be the best CPU for gaming overall.
-For example, an RTX 2080 Ti is a wonderfully sounding thing to have.....if you're lucky enough to have more than $1,000 to spend on one individual PC component.
-But, for most of us that won't be the case and it would be very hard to justify that expense when the increase in performance isn't as eye-watering as the jump up in price tag.
-Luckily, with the release of the RTX Super graphics cards and AMD's RX 5000-series counterpunch, prices of GPUs have depressed quite a bit recently, and we expect that trend to continue as retailers and vendors get enough stock to match demand on the new cards - and they try to shift products that are now slightly older ahead of the peak trading season.
+Thus, sometimes some careful planning, distribution of your wider budget, and forward-thinking means that the best graphics card that anyone can get for gaming isn't the best GPU for your build or for gaming overall.
+For example, an RTX 2080 Ti is a wonderfully mental and powerful thing to have.....if you're lucky enough to have a budget that allows you to spend north of $1,000 on a single component.
+That just won't be the case for most of us, and it'd be even harder to justify such a cost when the increase in performance isn't as eye-watering as the jump up in price tag.
+Luckily, with the release of the RTX Super graphics cards and AMD's RX 5000-series, prices of cards that are only a bit older have depressed recently.

 The brand new RTX 2080 Super is now the best card on the market now in terms of peak performance and price (not to be confused with the infamous $/frames ratio).
 While it's still an expensive proposition at a retail price of $700, Nvidia isn't charging a Founder's Edition tax for this latest refresh which means it's actually $100 less than it's predecessor (which it outperforms by 5-10%).
 While the step-up version, the 2080 Ti, remains more powerful, the additional $400-$500 isn't worth it for a relatively marginal increase in computing power (between 10 and 30 percent), especially considering the relatively limited use cases for ray tracing that exist at the moment.
-While we're seeing more ray traced games looming on the horizon, including Wolfenstein: Youngblood, the Call of Duty reboot, and Control, the current pool of games with DXR or Vulkan RT support remains relatively shallow.
+While we're seeing more ray-traced games out in the wild now like Wolfenstein: Youngblood, Call of Duty: Modern Warfare (2019), and Control, the current pool of games with DXR or Vulkan RT support remains relatively shallow.